Home Tutorials Training Consulting Books Company Contact us

-This article describes the "Builder" design pattern and its implementation in the programming language Java with Java 8.
+This article describes the Builder design pattern and its implementation in the programming language Java.

 1.1.
 Definition

-The builder pattern provides a build object which is used to construct a complex object called the product.
-It encapsulates the logic of constructing the different pieces of the product.
+The Builder Pattern provides a dedicated object, called the builder, which is used to construct a complex object, known as the product.
+It encapsulates the logic for assembling the various parts of the product in a controlled manner.

 1.2.
 Example